RayaRohith/Finlens/README.md

 ## Design Decisions

-- **Zustand over Context/Redux** — simple API, minimal boilerplate, and built-in persistence support made it the right fit for this scale
+- **Zustand over Context/Redux** - I went with Zustand because it's straightforward to set up and the built-in persist middleware handled localStorage without any extra wiring.
+For a project at this scale it felt like the right call.
-- **Static mock data + mock API layer** — separating the data source from the store mirrors how a real API integration would work, making it straightforward to swap in a real endpoint
+- **Mock API layer** - Instead of importing the data directly into the store, I kept a separate api.js that simulates a real network request with a delay.
+That way swapping in a real endpoint later is just a one-line change.
-- **Role simulation on the frontend** — as specified in the brief, no backend auth; roles are stored in state and control which UI elements are rendered
+- **Role simulation on the frontend** - Roles are stored in state and control what the UI renders.
+No auth logic, just enough to demonstrate the viewer/admin difference as the brief asked for.
-- **Dark theme** — chosen for a finance dashboard context where users may spend extended time reviewing data
+- **Dark theme** - Finance dashboards tend to be something people stare at for a while, so a dark UI felt like the more comfortable choice over a bright one.

 ---